incognito187/HashiCorp-Certified-Terraform-Associate-003-/README.md

 | 8  | Read, generate, and modify configuration | 8a.
 Demonstrate use of variables and outputs  <br> 8b.
 Describe secure secret injection best practices  <br> 8c.
 Understand the use of collection and structural types  <br> 8d.
 Create and differentiate resource and data configuration  <br> 8e.
 Use resource addressing and resource parameters to connect resources together  <br> 8f.
 Use HCL and Terraform functions to write configuration  <br> 8g.
 Describe built-in dependency management (order of execution based) |
 | 9  | Understand HCP Terraform capabilities | 9a.
 Explain how HCP Terraform helps to manage infrastructure  <br> 9b.
 Describe how HCP Terraform enables collaboration and governance |

-Would you like any further refinements to this format? 😊